LifeCanvas-Technologies/LCT-utils/README.md

-# LCT_utils
+# LCT-utils
-LCT_utils is a small utility package that enables the command-line cropping of very large TIFF files and particularly formatted JSON files with coordinates corresponding to TIFF files.
+LCT-utils is a small utility package that enables the command-line cropping of very large TIFF files and particularly formatted JSON files with coordinates corresponding to TIFF files.

-In particular, this package was predominantly designed to ease the handling of large quantities of volumetric data produced in the process of high-throughput microscopy, but the modules making up LCT_utils can easily be adapted to other use cases.
+In particular, this package was predominantly designed to ease the handling of large quantities of volumetric data produced in the process of high-throughput microscopy, but the modules making up LCT-utils can easily be adapted to other use cases.

 ## Installation
-LCT_utils can be installed through GitHub using pip by running:
+LCT-utils can be installed through GitHub using pip by running:

 `$ pip install git+https://github.com/lifecanvastech/LCT-utils`